TheCalculatorsHub

 AirlineMax Carry-On (inches)Max Carry-On (cm)

-American Airlines22 × 14 × 956 × 36 × 23
+American Airlines22 x 14 x 956 x 36 x 23

-Delta Air Lines22 × 14 × 956 × 36 × 23
+Delta Air Lines22 x 14 x 956 x 36 x 23

-Southwest Airlines24 × 16 × 1061 × 41 × 25
+Southwest Airlines24 x 16 x 1061 x 41 x 25

-Ryanair (Europe)21.7 × 15.7 × 7.955 × 40 × 20
+Ryanair (Europe)21.7 x 15.7 x 7.955 x 40 x 20

-easyJet (Europe)22 × 17.7 × 9.456 × 45 × 25
+easyJet (Europe)22 x 17.7 x 9.456 x 45 x 25

-Packing Efficiency and Volume Comparison
+Packing Efficiency and Checked Baggage Limits

-Linear dimension is particularly relevant for checked baggage.
-Most airlines allow checked bags with a linear dimension of up to 62 inches (158 cm) before charging oversize fees.
-A standard large checked suitcase measuring 28 by 18 by 14 inches has a linear dimension of 60 inches, leaving 2 inches of margin.
-A bag measuring 30 by 19 by 14 inches has a linear dimension of 63 inches and would incur oversize fees on most carriers.
-What is more, oversize fees charged at the airport are often significantly higher than those disclosed at booking, making pre-trip dimension verification a straightforward way to avoid unexpected costs at check-in.
+Understanding bag volume in litres helps compare luggage with different shapes, two bags both labelled 40 litres from different manufacturers can have very different proportions, one tall and narrow, another short and wide, with packing utility depending on the items carried.
+This calculator's volume check verifies a bag's stated capacity matches its actual dimensions, which can differ from manufacturer claims measured using internal rather than external dimensions.
+Linear dimension is particularly relevant for checked baggage, most airlines allow checked bags up to 62 inches linear dimension before oversize fees apply, a standard large suitcase measuring 28 by 18 by 14 inches has a linear dimension of 60 inches, leaving 2 inches of margin, while 30 by 19 by 14 inches totals 63 inches and would incur oversize fees on most carriers.
+Oversize fees charged at the airport are often significantly higher than those disclosed at booking, making pre-trip dimension verification a straightforward way to avoid unexpected costs.

 Accuracy and Limitations

-The bag calculator is mathematically exact for the dimensions entered.
-Its practical accuracy depends on how carefully the bag dimensions are measured.
-Soft-sided bags must be measured when fully packed to get a meaningful compliance estimate; empty measurements may be 10 to 20 percent smaller than the packed size.
-The airline size limits shown in the calculator reflect published policies as of the most recent update, but airlines change their carry-on policies periodically.
-Always verify the current policy directly on your airline's website before travelling, particularly for international routes and budget carriers where carry-on policies change more frequently.
+This calculator is mathematically exact for the dimensions entered, its practical accuracy depends on how carefully the bag is measured.
+Soft-sided bags must be measured fully packed for a meaningful compliance estimate, empty measurements may run 10 to 20 percent smaller than the packed size.
+Airline size limits shown reflect published policies as of the most recent update, but airlines change carry-on policies periodically, always verify current policy directly on an airline's website before travelling, particularly for international routes and budget carriers.
+This calculator does not account for overhead bin availability, which varies by aircraft type and how full a flight is, a bag meeting the size limit may still need gate-checking on a small regional aircraft.
+It also does not include weight limits, enforced separately by most airlines and a binding constraint on international carriers enforcing 7 to 10 kg carry-on weight maximums.
+The IATA cabin baggage programme publishes the standardisation efforts between airlines and the reasons individual carrier limits still diverge.

 Frequently Asked Questions